• Skip to primary navigation

 Make The Browning Sauce

-• Add light brown sugar to a small light-colored skillet and cook on medium-low heat until it melts and gets dark brown in color.
-Keep stirring it continuously using a silicon spatula and make sure the sugar doesn’t scorch.
+• Add light brown sugar to a small, light-colored skillet and cook on medium-low heat until it melts and turns dark brown.
+Stir continuously using a silicon spatula to ensure the sugar doesn’t scorch.

 • The sugar goes from perfectly browned to burnt in just a few seconds.
 So be very careful at this step.

-• Once the sugar is melted and gotten slightly darker in color, start to add 1 cup of water in a thin stream and keep mixing well until all the sugar dissolves in water.
+• Once the sugar has melted and become slightly darker, add 1 cup of water in a thin stream and keep mixing well until all the sugar dissolves in the water.
 Remove the pan from heat and keep it aside.

 Make The Gravy

-• Heat oil in a large cast-iron pot (I used a 12-inch pan) over high heat.
+• Heat oil in a large cast-iron pot over high heat.
 When the oil is hot, arrange the marinated chicken pieces in the pot in a single layer.

-• Cook for 2-3 minutes on high heat until the chicken is nicely browned from the bottom side.
-Then flip the pieces using a tong and cook for another 2-3 minutes so that it browns well on the other side as well.
+• Cook for 2-3 minutes on high heat until the chicken is nicely browned on the bottom.
+Then, flip the pieces using tongs and cook for another 2-3 minutes so that it browns well on the other side as well.
 Remove the browned chicken to a plate.

 • Add onions, garlic, green pepper, and red pepper and cook for 2-3 minutes.

-• Add ketchup and hot sauce and cook for another minute.
-Add the browning sauce that we made earlier and the chicken stock and bring the mixture to a boil.
+• Add ketchup and hot sauce, and cook for another minute.
+Add the browning sauce we made earlier and the chicken stock and bring the mixture to a boil.
 If using store-bought browning sauce, use ¾ cup of it.

-• Now add the browned chicken pieces to the pot and give everything a mix.
+• Now add the browned chicken pieces to the pot and mix everything.

 • Serve hot.